-- Students must provide a photocopy of a First Aid card by the start of winter term.
+Students must provide a copy of a First Aid card by the start of winter term.
 Please do not present your original card.
 Cards must be current through the end of spring term.

 All Medical Assistant Program students who attend clinical and have patient contact as part of their training program, will undergo a criminal history check with Verified Credentials [VCI], the vendor approved by Central Oregon Community College.
 Students will be administratively withdrawn from class if the required criminal history check is not initiated with the specified vendor, by the due date indicated on the pre-registration packet.

 Students with crimes on their criminal history check should be aware that facilities accepting students for practicum rotations do so voluntarily.
 They may not accept a student with a positive criminal history check, or may only accept students after further evaluation.
 Therefore, the program cannot guarantee that students with violations on their criminal history checks will be able to complete the program.
 Completion of 160 hours of practicum is mandatory for completion of the program.
 Students with crimes which do not allow them to attend clinical, will be disqualified from attending the Medical Assistant Program.
 Students who believe that their past history may interfere with their ability to complete the program of study or to obtain licensure or certification in their chosen field should contact the appropriate state board or the program director.

 Some crimes can be removed by expungement from an individual’s record.
 You may be able to find more information about expungement through the Oregon State Bar or Oregon State Police web sites.